-(\)We have a history of net losses.
+()We have a history of net losses.
 We expect to continue to incur net losses and we may not achieve or maintain profitability.

 To date, we have not sold, or received approval to sell, any pharmaceutical products.
 We do not expect to sell any pharmaceutical products for at least the next several years.
 Our net losses were approximately \$35.9 million, \$23.1 million and \$24.4 million for the years ended December 31, 2007, 2006 and 2005, respectively.
-As of March 31, 2008, we had incurred cumulative net losses totaling approximately \$231.5 million.
+As of June 30, 2008, we had incurred cumulative net losses totaling approximately \$240.0 million.
 Moreover, we expect that our net losses will continue and may increase for the foreseeable future.
 We may not be able to achieve projected results if we generate lower revenues or receive lower investment income than expected, or we incur greater expenses than expected, or all of the above.
 We may never generate sufficient product revenue to become profitable.
 We also expect to have quarter-to-quarter fluctuations in revenues, expenses, and losses, some of which could be significant.

-We may need additional capital in the future.
+()We may need additional capital in the future.
 If additional capital is not available, we may have to curtail or cease operations.

 We may need to raise more money to continue the research and development necessary to bring our products to market and to establish marketing and additional manufacturing capabilities.
 We may seek additional funds through public and private stock offerings, government contracts and grants, arrangements with corporate collaborators, borrowings under lease lines of credit or other sources.
 We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
 However, we may not be able to raise additional funds on favorable terms, or at all.
+To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
+Any debt financing, if available, may involve restrictive covenants, such as limitations on our ability to incur additional indebtedness and other operating restrictions that could adversely impact our ability to conduct our business.